Find synonyms Find exact match

 Response to therapy is assessed with ongoing measurement of spirometry.

 Progressive BOS — For patients with a progressive decline in FEV1 despite azithromycin and optimization of the maintenance immunosuppressive regimen, we choose among the following options based on a case-by-case evaluation.
 As an example, extracorporeal photopheresis requires frequent visits to the transplant center and may not be possible for patients who live at a distance.
-Sirolimus is associated with renal impairment and would be avoided in patients who already have renal compromise.
+Sirolimus and everolimus are associated with bone marrow suppression and are often avoided in patients with significant cytopenias; they should be used with caution in patients with significant renal impairment.

 The evidence in favor of various salvage therapies includes the following: